tomCollinson/jQuery-vCenter/README.md

 ###Non-Plugin Code

 If you prefer to have a standalone function to integrate into your own code and just don't need a full plugin you can use the one provided in vCenter-function.js and shown below.
-Pass two jQuery objects through as arguements and the function will handle the rest.
+Pass two jQuery objects through as arguments and the function will handle the rest.

 ```javascript